collective/collective.recipe.solrinstance/README.txt

 .. _Lucene : http://lucene.apache.org/java/docs/index.html

-Note: This version of the recipe only supports Solr 3.5.
-Please use a release from the 2.x series if you are using Solr 1.4.
+Note: This version of the recipe only supports Solr 4.x.x Please use a release from the 3.x series if you are using Solr 3.x.x or use a release from the 2.x series if you are using Solr 1.4.

 Supported options